dukelec/cdfoc/Readme.md

 Do not connect any loads to the motor during calibration.

-Write 1 to `dbg_en` to ensure that you can see the debug print in the GUI interface.
+Write 1 to `dbg_en` to enable debug prints in the GUI.

 Start by setting the appropriate value for `cali_current`, it is recommended to set the value a little higher to allow the motor to lock more accurately.
 Also be careful to prevent the motor from overheating.